Dental Treatment Risks

 Risks and Potential Complications

-As healthcare professionals, our primary focus is on your overall health, not just aesthetic considerations.
-We emphasise preventive care and minimally invasive treatments, always recommending the most conservative options that align with your dental requirements.
+As healthcare professionals, we focus on your overall health, not just looks.
+We prioritize preventive care and minimally invasive treatments, recommending the safest options for your dental needs.

-In certain situations, cosmetic, surgical, or restorative procedures may be recommended to enhance your teeth’s appearance, strength, or functionality.
-While these treatments can yield beneficial results, it is essential to recognise that they also carry potential risks.
+Sometimes, we may suggest cosmetic, surgical, or restorative procedures to improve the appearance, strength, or function of your teeth.
+While these treatments can provide benefits, it’s essential to understand that they come with some risks.

-To support informed decision-making about dental care, we summarise possible risks and side effects related to specific treatments.
-It is vital to consider these factors carefully, as any dental procedure is a significant decision.
-During your consultation, a registered dental practitioner will discuss particular risks and treatment suitability.
+We provide information about possible risks and side effects related to specific treatments to help you make informed decisions.
+Consider these factors carefully, as any dental procedure is a big choice.
+During your consultation, a registered dental practitioner will talk about the specific risks and whether the treatment is proper for you.

 Composite Veneers